-3.3 Changes in Employment
+3.3 Changes in employment

 The unprecedented scale of the impact of the pandemic on employment has been the key focus in terms of the targeting of the policy response with the launch of interventions such as the Pandemic Unemployment Payment (PUP) and the Temporary Wage Subsidy Scheme (TWSS).
-Policy interventions will be discussed further in the next section.
-This section looks specifically at how employment has changed within the SME sector and the relationship between employment and the other main indicators of the severity of the impact of the pandemic on firms, i.e. turnover and profitability.
+Policy interventions will be discussed further in the next section, while this section looks specifically at how employment has changed within the SME sector and its relationship between the other main indicators of the severity of the impact of the pandemic on firms, turnover and profitability.
 We discussed earlier in the section the extent of turnover declines amongst SMEs during the period covered by the survey, March to October 2020, when over 70 per cent reported reductions in activity.
 Table 12 shows how the broad categories of changes in turnover overlap with changes in firm employment.